Wakoma/Lokal/roles/README.md

 # Creating your own service

-Please take a look at our `example` role.
-There is extensive documentation on all caveats concerning adding a new service.
+Please take a look in the `common` role that provides necessary logic for apps instalations and handling.

 # What services does it include so far?

 You can find the full list of services here: https://wakoma.co/lokal/#services

 ## Current Services